aeraki-mesh/website/content/en/docs/v1.0/tutorials/local-rate-limit.md

 ## Installing the demo program

-If you haven't installed the demo program,Please refer to [Quick Start](./../quickstart.md) to install Aeraki, Istio, and demo programs.
+If you haven't installed the demo program yet, Please refer to [Quick Start](./../quickstart.md) to install Aeraki, Istio, and the demo.

-After the installation, you can see that the following two NSs have been added to the cluster, and the demo applications for Dubbo and Thrift protocols based on the MetaProtocol implementation are installed in these two NSs.
+After installation, you can see that the following two NSs have been added to the cluster, and the Dubbo and Thrift demo applications are installed in these two NSs.
 You can choose either of them to test.

 ```bash
 ➜  ~ kubectl get ns|grep meta